SainsburyWellcomeCentre/aeon_docs/src/reference/hardware/nest.md

 :alt: step10
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 10\.
 Position the nest base and walls onto the habitat, above the scale.
-The base of the nest will sit directly on the scale held by the 3D printed holders, while the walls will connect to the habitat outer walls.
+The base of the nest sits directly on the scale held by the 3D printed holders, while the walls connect to the habitat outer walls.
 :::
 ::::